Regent Nursing School Student Will Graduate With Her Twin Daughters

 Nurturing Another Dream

-Once she had children, Kandi began taking night shifts, so that she could be home during the day.
+Once she had children, Kandi began taking night shifts, so she could be home during the day.
 But after her children graduated from school, her career took on a higher priority.
 She currently works in obstetric triage and has seen God open many doors over the years for her to intervene in difficult situations.
-The first time she cried aloud to Jesus was when a baby had shoulder dystocia and the doctor was visibly panicked.
+The first time she cried aloud to Jesus was when a baby had shoulder dystocia and the doctor was visibly panicking.
 God gave her the wisdom and strength to help with the complication, leading to a successful delivery.
-The doctor later told her that moment saved his career, thanking her for crying out to God.
+The doctor later told her that moment saved his career and thanked her for crying out to God.

 Kandi was also able to intervene in a case of trafficking and not only help save the victim who had come to the hospital but also lead her to the Lord.
 She views each new life as a gift.

-She had been wanting to pursue a BSN degree for a while and decided to take the plunge when Regent started offering nursing programs.
+She had been wanting to pursue a Bachelor of Science in Nursing degree for a while and decided to take the plunge when Regent started offering nursing programs.